Kaiepi/config/README.md

     - Raku (to `$HOME/.raku`)
     - Idris (to `$HOME/.idris`)
     - Idris 2 (to `$HOME/.idris2`)
-3. Set up X.org with the [Iosevka](https://github.com/be5invis/Iosevka) font family.
+3. Set up X.org with the [Iosevka](https://github.com/be5invis/Iosevka) and Noto font families.
 4. Follow the instructions for installing the [Plug](https://github.com/junegunn/vim-plug) vim plugin.
 5. Pick a background to use and save it as `~/background.jpg` (not sure if mine's copyrighted...).
 6. You should be good to go by this point!
 If not, raise an issue.